-Hyslop reflected on her UBC education and how it has prepared her for a career in journalism:
+Hyslop reflected on her education at UBC and how it has helped prepare her for a career in journalism.

 How did your journalism school experience help you transition into a career in journalism?

 It helped that I got a job with one of my professors (Dave Beers of The Tyee).
 But it also opened possibilities for me in avenues I had no previous experience in — like radio, and media that I had no idea existed before (street papers like Megaphone) — through some great internship experiences.

-What is one of your most memorable experiences at the School of Journalism.
+What is one of your most memorable experiences at the School of Journalism?
 What were the key lessons you learned?
-Skills you gained?

-In my second year I did a TV project with three other women in my class, specifically a satire news take on a book about if you want to be really green, you should eat your pet when they die.
-Not only was it great video production experience (so. much. editing.) but it really hammered home that being a journalist sometimes means asking the uncomfortable questions, like: “What a lovely dog you have.
-Do you planning on eating her when she passes?”
+In my second year I did a TV project with three other women in my class — specifically a satire news take on a book about if you want to be really green, you should eat your pet when they die.
+Not only was it great video production experience but it really hammered home that being a journalist sometimes means asking the uncomfortable questions, like: “What a lovely dog you have.
+Do you plan on eating her when she passes?”

-The indigenous education series in particular involved a lot of travelling to indigenous communities and urban centres, visiting schools, universities, and even a lodge in the bush of the Northwest Territories — and all of it was outside of my comfort zone as a reporter and as a non-indigenous Canadian.
-It was scary, but I learned a lot both professionally and personally.
+The Indigenous education series in particular involved a lot of travelling to Indigenous communities and urban centres, visiting schools, universities, and even a lodge in the bush of the Northwest Territories — and all of it was outside of my comfort zone as a reporter and as a non-Indigenous Canadian.
+I learned a lot both professionally and personally.
 I probably owe that to all the mistakes I made in my thesis: (figuratively) parachuting into a small, struggling, mostly First Nations community to ask people what it was like to be poor.
 Almost everyone I met on that trip and subsequent trips in my career have been patient and giving with their time and stories when faced with my prying questions, and that’s made me braver, but hopefully more respectful, as a journalist.
 There were a lot of things that would redo now that I have some experience.
 But I think it’s really set me on a course for the issues that I like to cover today.